jax-ml/jax/docs/new_docs/301/custom-derivatives.md

 print(grad(grad(sin))(3.))
 ```

+This combination — partially evaluate the `jvp` rule once in the forward
+pass, save the linearization's residuals, and transpose the linear
+remainder in the backward pass — is exactly how `jax.custom_jvp` implements
+reverse mode. (`vjp_from_jvp` computes the same values with a different
+memory/compute tradeoff, saving only the primal inputs and redoing the
+linearization work in the backward pass.)

 As with `jax.custom_jvp`, for the derived transposition to work, the JVP
 rule's output tangents must be linear as a function of the input tangents.

-A second pair, `vjp_fwd = vjp_fwd_from_lin` with `vjp_bwd_retval =
-transpose_linearized`, instead derives reverse mode from the
-`lin`/`linearized` rules (whether handwritten or themselves derived from
-`jvp`): it stores the linearization's residuals rather than the primal
-inputs, and transposes `linearized` on the backward pass.
-And `jvp =
-jvp_from_lin` goes the other way, deriving forward mode from handwritten
-`lin`/`linearized` rules.
-(Deriving in a circle, with `jvp = jvp_from_lin`
+And deriving in a circle, with `jvp = jvp_from_lin` and `lin, linearized =
-and `lin = linearize_from_jvp` on the same primitive, is an error.)
+linearize_from_jvp` on the same primitive, is an error.

-Both kinds of rules are also what make higher-order differentiation work:
-`grad`-of-`grad` composes the VJP rules, while e.g. `jax.hessian`, which is
-forward-over-reverse, needs the `jvp` rule as well.
-As with `jax.custom_jvp`
-and `jax.custom_vjp`, a rule applies at higher orders of differentiation only
-if it computes its primal output by binding the primitive itself, i.e. by
-calling `self(...)` rather than inlining the implementation.
-(This represents
-a kind of fundamental tradeoff, where we can't make use of intermediate
-values from the evaluation of `expand` in our rule *and also* have the rule
-apply in all orders of higher-order differentiation.)

 ### Hijax primitives in jaxprs